Most small businesses do not need a procurement department.

 You do not need a procurement department to buy well.

-You need the buying loop to carry itself.
+You need the buying loop to carry its own state.